History of Cottages by the Sea and the Benedict Family

 Carol loved the beach at Cottages by the Sea and regularly brought the children from the orphanage down to swim where the water was calm and the beach was clean for the children to play.
 Of course, Tom would come out to see them when they were there.

 The rest is history……Carol and Tom were married at the Lutheran Church in Frederiksted in April 2, 1960.
 None of Carol’s family could afford to make the trip from Minnesota for her wedding, so the children at the orphanage were her family.
 At that time, Tom’s cousin, John David Merwin, was the governor of the Virgin Islands.
 With his attendance, and the rest of Tom’s extended family, the wedding was grand and beautiful, however a little intimidating for Carol.

-Our family has enjoyed working in the hotel business and reconnecting with St. Croix, it’s visitors and residents, for more than a decade now.
+The Thomas Benedict family has enjoyed working in the hotel business and reconnecting with St. Croix, it’s visitors and residents, for more than a 17 years now.
 Our business and our story are unique, so we are dedicated to the following:

 - To be authentic and proud ambassadors of St. Croix and our Crucian Heritage.

 - To offer a relaxing, intimate, welcoming, safe and friendly environment at our Cottages